 With sky-high interest rates, late fees and deceivingly small minimum monthly payments, credit cards are the first thing millennials reduce payments on when times are tough.
 This multiplies the amount of interest charged; making difficult times even more expensive.
-Getting out of the financial hole is tough, and credit cards only make it more expensive.
+Getting out of this financial hole is tough, and credit cards only make it more expensive.

 Millennials lead hectic lives, but the IRS has just one job making sure taxes are paid in-full and on-time

-Finding a place to live, traveling for weddings and family functions, finding a great job and just doing this thing called life takes a huge amount of time and energy.
-It’s easy to miss a tax filing deadline, or forget to pay a tax bill in full.
-But, the one agency that will always notice is the IRS, even if it takes them a few years to start hounding the delinquent taxpayer.
+Finding a place to live, traveling for weddings and family functions, finding a great job and just doing this thing called life, takes a huge amount of time and energy.
+It’s easy to miss a tax filing deadline, or forget to pay a tax bill in full, but the one agency that will always notice is the IRS, even if it takes them a few years to start hounding the delinquent taxpayer.

-According to CuraDebt, a tax debt resolution agency, there are a variety of measures in place to help with both tax debt prevention and resolution.
+According to CuraDebt; a tax debt resolution agency, there are a variety of measures in place to help with both tax debt prevention and resolution.
 Requesting for Stay of Enforcement is usually the first step to take while untangling a tax debt disaster.
 This gives the taxpayer more time while investigating the source of the debt, penalties and interest.

 But how can millennials prevent debt from becoming an issue in the first place?